temataro/mcap2json/README.md

-                        If filename ends with .bz2, output will be compressed with bzip2 -q, --no-progress     Disable progress bar (quiet mode) -p, --pretty          Pretty-print JSON output (indented format) -l, --list-topics     List all topics with their types and message counts, then exit
+                        If filename ends with .bz2, output will be compressed with bzip2 -q, --no-progress     Disable progress bar (quiet mode) -p, --pretty          Pretty-print JSON output (indented format) -t, --topics          List all topics with their types and message counts, then exit -i, --idl             List IDL definitions of all types contained (or specific topics if provided) -l LIMIT, --limit LIMIT
+                        Limit output to N JSON objects
 ```

 ### Performance Tips